 The Master of Arts in Community and Teacher Leaders at NEIU is designed to develop the knowledge and skills to foster reflective, collaborative, and transformative leaders in both community and school settings.
 Students learn to harness the collective knowledge of community members and educators to have a positive impact on community and school success in both traditional and non-traditional settings.
 Emphasis is placed on the importance of community leadership and teacher leadership in times of cultural dissonance.

-The MA program admits students for the fall, spring, and summer semesters.
-View the course catalog and program overview here.
+The M.A. program admits students for the fall, spring, and summer semesters.
+View the course catalog and program overview.
 The entire program can be completed in as little as 15 months.
-Online, hybrid, evening, and weekend classes are available to fit the needs of working professionals.
+Online, hybrid, evening and weekend classes are available to fit the needs of working professionals.

 Community and Teacher Leaders Courses

-The Master of Arts in Community and Teacher Leaders consists of eight core courses and two elective courses for both Community Leader and Teacher Leader concentrations.
+The Master of Arts in Community and Teacher Leaders consists of seven core courses and three elective courses for both Community Leader and Teacher Leader concentrations.
 Electives can be taken from across university offerings and are determined in consultation with a candidate’s academic program advisor.

 The core courses are: